mfrailis/DAS/doc/manual.md

 	 by the system.
 Each pu-istance is uniquely identified by a string set in the "db-alias" option of the das configuration file.

-  * pm-object: (Persistance Manager object) instance of the class Database, that handles connections, transactions, io and other operations on a specific pu-instance.
+  * pm-object: (Persistance Manager object) instance of the class das::tpl::Database, that handles connections, transactions, io and other operations on a specific pu-instance.
 	 Multiple pm-objects referring the same pu-instance can be active (in the same scope) at the same time.